lundegaard/react-union.org/content/docs/scripts/cli.md

 ### **--no-hmr**

-If passed, hot module replacement will be disabled.
+If passed, Hot Module Replacement will be disabled.

 Available for the following scripts: `start`.